The Best of Sicily

 This tour of Sicilian highlights starts in Palermo, where we'll sing with the merchants in the markets, join locals in their passeggiata, drop in on a contessa, and marvel at the Romanesque cathedral of Monreale.
 Then we'll sip wine on the slopes of Mount Etna, munch cannoli, ponder Greek temples at Agrigento, admire Roman mosaics at the Villa of Casale, and marvel at the view from the Greek theater in Taormina.

 Of all the street markets in Palermo, Ballarò is the oldest, most authentic, and liveliest, stretching from Piazza Ballarò (a few blocks east of Palermo Cathedral) to the train station.
 A thousand years ago, when Palermo was still bounded by its now-underground rivers, this market was here with its singing merchants.
-The market's neighborhood is multiethnic and unpolished, with immigrant families squatting in dilapidated buildings a few steps off the main shopping street…an authentic, pungent slice of Palermo.
+The market's neighborhood is diverse and unpolished, with immigrant families squatting in dilapidated buildings a few steps off the main shopping street…real-life Palermo.
 It's best to wear sturdy shoes on the broken pavement.
 While a visit here is not dangerous, pay close attention to your belongings.

 This gritty dive bar, tucked amid the bustle of Palermo's Vucciria Market, cultivates a clientele that's an oddly harmonious mix of local blue-collar palermitani and gregarious tourists.

-This elegant and extremely lived-in mansion, built upon the Carthaginian city wall, offers you the rare opportunity to tour a noble palace with a son of the count (Nicolo or Andreas) as your guide.
-It's a wonderful and personal way to get a glimpse into Sicilian aristocratic life.
+This elegant and extremely lived-in mansion, built upon the Carthaginian city wall, offers a rare opportunity to get a personal glimpse into Sicilian aristocratic life.
+Most tours are led by one of the count's and countess's sons (Nicolò or Andreas).

-Built between 1174 and 1189, this well-preserved cathedral is an amalgamation of Norman, Arab, and Byzantine elements in a Romanesque building — reflecting the intermingling cultures and religious tolerance of that period.
-Situated on the slopes of a mountain six miles west of Palermo and easily reached by car or public bus, it makes an easy day trip from Palermo.
+Built between 1174 and 1189, this well-preserved Romanesque building is an amalgamation of Byzantine, Norman, and Arab elements — reflecting the intermingling of cultures and religions in this period.
+Situated on a hillside just six miles west of Palermo, it makes an easy day trip from the capital.

-Just outside Catania, in Viagrande, this family winery prides itself on its boutique approach, and its popularity with wine critics and enthusiasts lets it charge more than others.
-A tour here includes a vineyard walk (which climbs an extinct lateral crater) and a visit to their 18th-century cellar, as well as a guided tasting.
+About 10 miles north of Catania in Viagrande, this family winery prides itself on its boutique approach, and has earned praise from wine critics and enthusiasts.
+The winery experience includes a vineyard tour (which climbs an extinct lateral crater) and a visit to their 18th-century cellar, as well as a guided tasting.

-The Valley of the Temples sits between the modern city of Agrigento and the coastline; nondrivers can reach the convenient Temple of Juno park entrance via taxi or hourly bus.
+The Valley of the Temples Archaeological Park lies just a little south of the modern town of Agrigento.
 While most tourists come just for a few hours to see the ancient site, those who stay the night in Agrigento can also enjoy the city's historic center.
-A good plan is to arrive by midday, tour the Pietro Griffo Archaeological Museum, then see the temples (as it's cooling off and getting less crowded; the temples are floodlit after dark).
+A good plan is to arrive by midday, tour the Pietro Griffo Archaeological Museum, then see the temples as it's cooling off and getting less crowded (the temples are open late and romantically illuminated after dark).

-Villa Romana del Casale is special, as it's one of few surviving Roman sites in Sicily.
-It's also in what seems like the middle of Sicily's nowhere, but it's still doable without a car: The nearest town, Piazza Armerina, is about two hours by long-distance bus from Palermo or Catania, and sporadic local buses (and taxis) connect to the site itself.
+Villa Romana del Casale is one of few surviving Roman sites in Sicily.
+(It's also in what seems like the middle of Sicily's nowhere, but it's still doable without a car: The nearest town, Piazza Armerina, is about two hours by long-distance bus from Palermo or Catania, and sporadic local buses (and taxis) connect to the site itself.)
 Between late spring and early fall, try to visit either first thing in the morning or late in the afternoon, as it can be very crowded, especially at midday.